Table of Contents

 How Often Should You Seal Your Countertops?

 The next most common question we hear is how often you should seal your countertop.
-Many salespeople will recommend sealing granite every six months to one year.
+Many salespeople will recommend sealing your granite countertop every six months to one year.
 Others say it should never need sealing, and a number of people fall somewhere in between.

 If you’re not sure whether your stone countertops need sealing, there are a couple simple tests to help you figure it out: